fznnfitrah/pendata/_sources/sub bab materi 1.md

   name: python3
 ---

-# Notebooks with MyST Markdown
+# Ini Sub-bab Materi 1

 Jupyter Book also lets you write text-based notebooks using MyST Markdown.
 See [the Notebooks with MyST Markdown documentation](https://jupyterbook.org/file-types/myst-notebooks.html) for more detailed instructions.